 When I started, my logo wasn’t all that great.
 In fact, I made it on Microsoft Paint.
 It was minimal.
 Nonetheless, it worked fine for a good while.
 Then, one day, I got an email from NASDAQ asking me if I’d like to host their press releases on my website.
 In exchange, they would put my logo in Time Square and send me a picture (one that’s framed today by the way).
 However, the logo needed to be a vector image that could scale well.
 My minimalistic logo didn’t work well.
 So, before I could move forward with the deal, I had to re-brand, and that was no fun.

 I know you may think that you don’t have what it takes to get a logo created, but it’s actually very cheap to get a professional logo done.
 The truth of the matter is that when searching, I found that there was so much competition out there, it actually gave me a competitive advantage with regard to picking my price.
-In fact, there are even tons of companies out there that allow you to build a logo for free!

 Lesson #4: Get Good At Budgeting